antaalt/shader-validator/README.md

 *   `shader-validator.severity`: Select minimal log severity for linting.
 *   `shader-validator.includes`: All custom includes for linting.
 *   `shader-validator.pathRemapping`: All virtual paths.
+*   `shader-validator.defines`: All custom macros and their values.
-*   `shader-validator.defines`: All custom macros and their values for linting.
+*   `shader-validator.stageDefine.[vertex|fragment|compute...]`: All custom macros and their values for custom shader stages.
 *   `shader-validator.serverPath`: Use a custom server instead of the bundled one.
 *   `shader-validator.updateSymbolsOnVariantUpdate`: Update symbol outline when changing variant.
 Will trigger a save event.
 *   `shader-validator.trace.server`: Show debug logs into an output channel.
 Can be accessed via shader-validator status bar.

 ### HLSL specific settings:

+*   `shader-validator.hlsl.enabled`: Control if server handle this language.
 *   `shader-validator.hlsl.shaderModel`: Specify the shader model to target for HLSL
 *   `shader-validator.hlsl.version`: Specify the HLSL version
 *   `shader-validator.hlsl.enable16bitTypes`: Enable 16 bit types support with HLSL